Tomato Early Blight

-Early Blight, caused by the fungus Alternaria solani, is common on garden tomatoes and potatoes, and also occasionally infects eggplants and peppers.
+Early Blight, caused by the fungus Alternaria solani, is common on garden tomatoes and potatoes and occasionally infects eggplants and peppers.

 Symptoms typically appear soon after fruit set, starting on the lower leaves as tiny dark brown spots.
 The spots enlarge to over 1/2 inch in diameter and develop a grayish-white center with a darker border.
 As the spots enlarge, they develop concentric, target-like rings.
 Spots may also develop on fruit and stems.
 Stem spots may enlarge to girdle the plant.

-With the progression of the disease, leaves turn yellow and the spots make them appear "freckled.”
+As the disease progresses, leaves turn yellow and the spots make them appear "freckled.”
 Eventually the leaves turn brown and drop off.
 Black pycnidia (fungal fruiting bodies that appear as pinhole sized black dots) form in the center of the spots as they mature.

 Figure 1.
 Yellowing of lower leaves with brown " halo target" marking from Early Blight.
-[Photo: USDA]
+[USDA]

 In the garden, the fungus can over-winter on diseased plant debris and in perennial weeds such as horse nettle and nightshades.
 These serve as sources for inoculum and for primary infections in the spring.

 Control measures center around reducing the amount of inoculum (spores) available, and promoting rapid drying of wet leaves.